 Myth 2: Workplace violence always involves weapons and is graphic in nature

 Not true.
 Because of the extensive media attention on violence in the workplace and mass shootings, many people mistakenly believe that these sensational events are the only ones that occur.
 Quite the opposite is true.
-The majority of incidents that employees and managers must deal with on a daily basis are lesser cases of assaults, domestic violence or intimate partner violence, stalking, threats, harassment, and physical and emotional abuse.
+The majority of incidents that employees and managers must deal with on a daily basis are lesser cases of assaults, domestic/intimate partner violence, stalking, stated threats, harassment, and physical and emotional abuse.

 Myth 3: Workplace violence is rare and wouldn’t happen here

 Not true.
 Since the inception of the Risk Assessment Team at Johns Hopkins, there have been situations of disruptive and potentially threatening behavior reported and assessed as part of our commitment to making the Johns Hopkins community safer.
 As part of this ongoing effort, we are increasing our education and outreach efforts with the goal of identifying and preventing these behaviors earlier.